BurkhardHeim/cvsToWx/README.md

 ## Nexus: Armchair-phillosohy ,
    ### What is good about the code?
    ##### The stuff is without any blows and whistles, like 'sophisticated Haskell'
-   One of the most remarkable sentences abt.
-Haskell ,to me, is to keep it rather simple more functional with less fancy code that will blow number theorisists minds simple more functional with less fancy code that will blow number theorists minds but not be easy or handy for simple programming tasks.
-The main Menu helps to automate many tasks
+   One of the most remarkable sentences about Haskell to me, is to keep it rather simple more functional with less fancy code that will blow number theorisists minds but not be easy for simple programming tasks.
+The main Menu helps to automate tasks.
    ### The drawback
    Especially Patternfile.txt has lengthy repetitive code passages that could  be easily shortend up and compacted with purer code.
-The first aim of this programming venue was to setup a working program that can handle longer files with a new Main module and many adjustments from 'older' (three years) code.
+The first aim of the Stream-Crypt 1.1.19  was to setup a working program that can handle longer files with a new Main module and many adjustments from 'older' (three years) code.
-   By just focusing on the overall program content and how to automate wxm file writing less on the brilliance of just one function.
-The main menu was exclusivly developed for GitHub. on the brilliance of just one function.
-The main menu was exclusively developed for GitHub.
+   By just focusing on the overall program content and how to automate wxm file's intend and writing
+   less on the brilliance of just a single function.
+.
    #### What is good about the drawback
-   repetitive and very similar code is begging for parrallel computing which is a task for the future. https://github.com/simonmar/par-tutorial .
+   repetitive and very similar code may point to use a temptiningly different approach of coding which is a task for the future. https://github.com/simonmar/par-tutorial .